 Cluny Fortified Village Site at Blackfoot Crossing Historical Park

-Since 2014, the University of Calgary has offered a volunteer excavation program at Blackfoot Crossing Historical Park.
-Participants excavate alongside members of the Archaeological Field School at the famous Cluny Fortified Village site.
-Volunteers are supervised by experienced University of Calgary graduate students.
+Since 2014, the University of Calgary has offered Public Archaeology Program on the Siksika Nation.
+Participants excavate alongside members of the Archaeological Field School at archaeological site EePf-54 on the Siksika First Nation.
+Participants are supervised by experienced University of Calgary graduate students.
 Training in archaeological excavation techniques are provided on site.
-All artifacts from the site are the property of the Siksika Nation and, ultimately, will be stored at Blackfoot Crossing Historical Park Interpretive Centre.
+All artifacts from the site are the property of the Siksika Nation and, ultimately, will be returned to the Nation for curation.

 The Winter Laboratory Analysis Program is currently on hiatus.